ahuth/andrew-stack/README.md

 ## Setup

-After cloning the repo, setup the app by following these steps.
+Setup the app by doing the following:

 - Install the required Node version